mjrgh/PinscapePico/README.md

 under the **Releases** section in the right panel.

 The distribution is a ZIP file.
-To install, just unpack the ZIP file into a local directory on your hard disk.  **Don't** put it in a folder under the system Program Files tree, because Windows applies special write protection to that whole tree.
-Just about anywhere else should be fine, such as a root-level folder (C:\PinscapePico, say) or a folder within your personal C:\Users folder.
+To install, just unpack the ZIP file into a local directory on your hard disk.
+Just about any folder location will work, except that you should avoid any of the Windows system folders and the C:\Program Files tree, since those folders are protected.

 Once you unpack the files, you can launch the Pinscape Pico GUI Config Tool by double-clicking **GUIConfigTool.exe**.
-That's designed to be your main gateway to the system.
-The program will offer on-screen instructions for setting up a new Pico with the Pinscape software.
+That's designed to be your main gateway to the system, and it'll display on-screen instructions for setting up a new Pico with the Pinscape software.

 More setup details can be found [below](#SetupDetails).